ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

 As we step towards Dependent Haskell (with `#378 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0378-dependent-type-design.rst>`_) acceptance), the distinction between types and terms becomes blurrier and blurrier and the need arises to use terms and types interchangeably.
-Indeed, we can begin to see this need in `#281 <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0281-visible-forall.rst>`_, which introduces "visible ``forall``" syntax that lets us write functions like this:
+Indeed, we can begin to see this need with ``RequiredTypeArguments`` which lets us write functions like this:

 ::